-- Explore and make the most of your options
+- explore and make the most of their options

-- Able to make informed choices and decisions
+- support them to make informed choices and decisions

-- Receive impartial support from a dedicated Education, Employment Adviser
+- provide impartial support from a dedicated Education, Employment Adviser

-- Get up to date information on apprenticeships, traineeships, and training opportunities.
+- provide up to date information on apprenticeships, traineeships, and training opportunities

 We promote and encourage young people into education, employment and training.

-If you know of a young person who needs our support, contact us:
+If you know of a young person who needs our support, contact us by:

-Work Wiltshire Website link: workwiltshire.co.uk/young where you can register online for the service.
+Visit Work Wiltshire to register online for the service.

 A young people's Sexual Health service offering confidential sexual health and contraception service for 13-24 year olds available at participating venues across Wiltshire.

 - pregnancy testing